This tutorial will help you create accessible tables in Microsoft Word and other Office products, like PowerPoint.

 Confusing, isn’t it?

-WebAIM’s Creating Accessible Tables intro has another scary example.
+See WebAIM’s Creating Accessible Tables introduction for another scary example.

 Because a table object isn’t used, students will be missing crucial information.
 Consequently, students won’t know this is a table, nor would they know that “flavor,” “dislike,” “neutral,” and “like” are headers.